 Contentious Elections and the Peaceful Transition of Power

 As we near Election Day, the rhetoric of both parties and their presidential candidates is heating up.
 Negative ads and comments from both sides are increasing and getting more vitriolic by the day.
 As with all Presidential elections, the results will be carved into history.
 Both sides worry that should their candidate fail to win, the worst will befall the country.
-Though the rhetoric is heated, most Americans heading to the polls on Tuesday expect their votes to be counted, and a President to be elected without violence and insurrection.
+Though the rhetoric is heated, most Americans heading to the polls on Election Day expect their votes to be counted, and a president to be elected without violence and insurrection.
 Peaceful transition of government is a hallmark of American democracy.

 In this eLesson, students will examine the various ways this peaceful transition is maintained and has been tested through American history.
 Students will examine the Constitutional mechanisms in place for deciding who wins a presidential election.
 They will then explore several elections during which this system was put to the ultimate test and obtain a better understanding of the systems that perpetuate American republican government.